marlon-rodrigues/SDC-Advanced-Lane-Lines-P4/writeup.md

 ![alt text][image4]

 After applying calibration, thresholding and perspective transform, I had a binary image where the lane lines stand out clearly.
 To identify what pixels actually composed the lane lines, I used a histogram to verify what are the two most prominent peaks in the graph, which should indicate the x-position of the base of the lane lines.
 I then use a sliding window technique to search through the image starting from the x-position found by histogram to find and follow the lines up to the top of the frame.
-The code for the sliding window search is locate at the 13th cell of the notebook.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The code for the sliding window search is locate at the 13th cell of the notebook, on a function called `find_lines_pixel_position()` that takes the warped image as an argument.
+That function is called by another function (cell 14th of the notebook, called `draw_binary_lines()`, which takes the warped image as an argument), which, with the results of the `find_lines_pixel_position()` function creates a binary image with the lane lines identified highlighted by fitting the lane lines with a 2nd order polynomial.

 ![alt text][image5]